Join Our FREE Live Webinar

 Given the specifics of the written law, real estate wholesalers should tread carefully to avoid overstepping Iowa’s real estate boundaries.

 IC 543B.7 (Item #5) continues with specifics regarding the actions and choices of auctioneers selling real estate in Iowa.
-Iowa law also provides these additional exclusions with regard to real estate licenses –
+Iowa law also provides additional exclusions with regard to real estate licenses such as an isolated real estate rental transaction by an owner's representative on behalf of the owner, the sale of time share, or a person acting as a resident manager.

 The Double Close